Here’s 21 ways you can improve your website design.

 Web design is complicated — therefore choose a template that already has a great design which you don’t need to reconfigure.

-Does your business and website comply with data protection law?
+Does your website comply with data protection law?
 Check out this easy guide to make sure your business is safe!